ShokoLocoMocco/hiphop-mixtape/README.md

 <br>

 ### Articles
-Articles significant to the scene
+Articles significant to the scene<br>
 🎧 [DMX, Shock G, and the Plight of the Middle-Aged Rapper](https://www.newyorker.com/culture/listening-booth/dmx-shock-g-and-the-plight-of-the-middle-aged-rapper)<br>
 victim to the rap ageism in the end 🤔😢<br>